Schemata in Musicians: Reflecting Psychological Patterns and Strengthening Self-Competence

 Unrelenting Standards / Hypercriticalness:

-Paradoxically, this schema often also develops through excessive praise of the “gifted child,” who repeatedly experiences that love and recognition are granted only through achievement—and that they diminish or disappear when the child “performs” less well.
+Paradoxically, this schema often also develops through excessive praise of the “gifted child,” who repeatedly experiences that love and recognition are only received through achievement—and are absent or reduced when performance is less strong.
+The feeling of never meeting the artistic or technical standards expected by conductors, colleagues, or the audience dominates their self-image.

-Defectiveness / Shame:
+Defectiveness / Shame

 Mistrust / Abuse: